Recreational and Sports Programmes

 School Sports Programme

-SSP activities encompass seven subsidiary programmes and schemes, namely, the Sports Education Programme, the Easy Sport Programme, the Outreach Coaching Programme, the Sport Captain Programme, the Joint Schools Sports Training Programme, the Badges Award Scheme and the Sports Award Scheme.
-In 2008-09, 33 NSAs joined the SSP and organised more than 7 650 sports activities for about 598 000 participants.
+The SSP covers seven subsidiary programmes and schemes: the Sport Education Programme, the Easy Sport Programme, the Outreach Coaching Programme, the Sport Captain Programme, the Joint Schools Sports Training Programme, the Badges Award Scheme, and the Sports Award Scheme.

 Community Sports Club Project

-The Community Sports Club (CSC) Project aims to broaden the base of sports development in Hong Kong and improve the standard of sports at the community level.
-The Project promotes and strengthens young people's development, encouraging lifelong participation in sports and attracts volunteers.
+The Community Sports Club (CSC) Project aims to broaden the base of sports development in Hong Kong, and improve sporting standards at the community level.
+The project also aims to promote and strengthen youth development, encourage lifelong participation in sport, and attract sport volunteers.

-The CSCs are provided with technical and financial support to organise sports development programmes.
-On the other hand, seminars, training courses and workshops are arranged to enhance the managerial and technical knowledge of their members.
-A total of 29 NSAs and around 360 CSCs have joined the CSC Project.
-In 2008-09, around 1 900 CSC projects were organised with subsidies from the Department, attracting 42 000 participants.
+Under the project, CSCs get technical and financial support for organising sports development programmes.
+In addition, seminars, training courses and workshops are arranged to improve the management skills and technical knowledge of club leaders.
+A total of 29 NSAs and around 430 CSCs have now joined the CSC Project.
+In 2012-13, about 2 250 CSC programmes were organised and drew 49 000 participants.

 District Sports Teams Training Scheme

-To arouse community interest in sports, each of the 18 districts has set up its own football, basketball, handball and volleyball teams with the support of the respective NSAs.
-More than 12 000 people have enrolled in these district teams, taking part in 270 training activities and inter-district competitions throughout the year.
+In 2012-13, the 18 districts formed their own football, basketball, handball and fencing teams, with support from the respective NSAs.
+A total of 10 790 people enrolled in these district teams and took part in 289 training activities and inter-district competitions through the year.

 Young Athletes Training Scheme

-In 2008-09, the YATS attracted more than 28 000 participants who were involved in around 830 activities in 22 sports disciplines, and 217 talented young athletes were referred to the NSAs for further training.
+In 2012-13, the scheme attracted 31 935 participants to take part in 920 activities in 28 sports disciplines, while 267 talented young athletes were identified by NSAs for further training.